cisco/mindmeld/docs/source/userguide/nlp.rst

    },
    ...

-This example, also from entity recognition, specifies '`maximum entropy markov model <https://en.wikipedia.org/wiki/Maximum-entropy_Markov_model>`_' as the machine learning algorithm and the '`Inside-Outside-Beginning <https://en.wikipedia.org/wiki/Inside_Outside_Beginning>`_' format as the tagging scheme.
+This example, from entity recognition, specifies '`maximum entropy markov model <https://en.wikipedia.org/wiki/Maximum-entropy_Markov_model>`_' as the machine learning algorithm and the '`Inside-Outside-Beginning <https://en.wikipedia.org/wiki/Inside_Outside_Beginning>`_' format as the tagging scheme.
 It further specifies the ':sk_api:`maximum absolute scaling <sklearn.preprocessing.MaxAbsScaler>`' feature transformation operation as a preprocessing step.

 .. code:: python